SoftwareAG/c8y-docs/content/reference/rest-implementation-bundle/http-usage.md

 </tr>
 <tr>
 <td> Quiescent</td>
-<td> The QUIESCENT processing mode behave like the PERSISTENT processing mode with the exception that no real-time notifications will be sent.
-Currently, the QUIESCENT processing mode is applicable for measurements and events only.</td>
+<td> The QUIESCENT processing mode behaves like the PERSISTENT processing mode with the exception that no real-time notifications will be sent.
+Currently, the QUIESCENT processing mode is applicable for measurements, events and managed objects.</td>
 </tr>
 <tr>
 <td> CEP </td>